 knees that don’t fatten or are not necessary."

-When I asked Ron where he learned this technique, he told me
+are best placed.
+When I asked Ron where he learned this technique, he

 more Bonsai Tree Articles

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.